 Once datasets have been prepared, one can use the MVIETool to evaluate model performance.
-Users should set some arguments at the beginning of Calculate\MVIE.ncl based on the application.
+Users should set some arguments at the beginning of Calculate_MVIE.ncl based on the application.
 The arguments are summarized in Table 1 and discussed in this section.
 The rightmost column of Table 1 gives an example of argument setting.
 Arguments 1-5 define the data file information as in the example of Fig. 3.
 Note that, in the argument Varname in Table 1, the vector variable is identified by enclosing its components in parentheses: e.g., (u200, v200).
-Notably, if users want to add area weighting to the statistics, the data should have the latitude coordinate, by setting arguments 9-11.
+Notably, if users want to add spatial weights to the statistics, the data should have the latitude coordinate, by setting arguments 9-11.
 Some arguments are mandatory, e.g., argument 1-5 in Table 1, while some arguments are optional.
-We provide a default value for most of the arguments and the default value will be used if users do not specify the argument, except for Range\time, Coords\geo, Range\geo and VarLev.
+We provide a default value for most of the arguments and the default value will be used if users do not specify the argument, except for Range_time, Coords_geo, Range_geo and VarLev.
 These four arguments must be set, when input variables have corresponding coordinates.

 After reading the data, the reference data is calculated with observation and/or reanalysis data.
 As shown in Fig. 4, if users provide only one observational dataset, it is directly used as the reference data.
 Otherwise, the mean of multiple observational datasets is used as the reference and each observational piece of data will also be evaluated against the ensemble mean to measure the observational uncertainty.
 Considering that some variables may contain missing values and some may not, to make the evaluation comparable between different models, a common mask for all models and the reference data is generated to deal with the datasets as the default option.
-In addition, the tool can also unify the missing points for each model-reference pair separately by modifying the argument ComMask\On.
-Further, whether to unify missing points across all variables of one model can also be chosen with the help of the argument Unify VarMiss.
+In addition, the tool can also unify the missing points for each model-reference pair separately by modifying the argument ComMask_On.
+No matter what kind of masks chosen, the missing points across all variables of one model are the same.